lgaboury/Sway-Waybar-Install-Script/README.md

   * left-click will launch foot terminal emulator with the yay command
 * custom mail:
   * shows number of unread Google mails via checkgmail.py.
 Update the script with your actual username and password.
 If using two-step verification on your account, obtain an application password.
-  * left-click will launch Microsoft Edge pointing to your Gmail Inbox
+  * left-click will launch Google Chrome pointing to your Gmail Inbox
 * [sway mode](https://github.com/Alexays/Waybar/wiki/Module:-Sway#mode)
 * [clock](https://github.com/Alexays/Waybar/wiki/Module:-Clock)
 * custom weather using [wttr.py](https://github.com/unites/bin/blob/main/waybar-wttr.py):